surniaulula/wpsso/readme.txt

 = 4.15.0 =

-(2018/10/03) Added icons to most metabox tabs and the SSO &gt; Dashboard metabox titles.
+(2018/10/04) Added icons to most metabox tabs and the SSO &gt; Dashboard metabox titles.
 Added the Schema SoftwareApplication type and its sub-types.

-= 4.14.1 =

-(2018/09/29) Moved all column related options from the SSO &gt; Advanced &gt; Custom Meta tab to a new List Columns tab.